Easy Guide To Help You Write MLA Format Paper

 You can write the name in brackets at the end of the sentence.

 You can use quotations to strengthen your argument or prove your point but keep the usage of outside sources to the minimum extent.
-They should not occupy the majority of your page as that might effect and cause the format to change.
+They should not occupy the majority of your page as that might affect and cause the format to change.

 MLA Footnote Format